Satsaa/My-AutoHotkey-Scripts/README.md

 </details>

  LaunchPad
- Gui for opening the above scripts (on my taskbar for quick access).
+ Gui for opening the above scripts.
+(On my taskbar for quick access)